WillowRocha/ticket-manager/README.md

-# ticket-manager
+# Tickets Manager
-Tickets Manager for Queue, developed for PariPassu challenge.
+Software for managing tickets of a queue.
+Developed for PariPassu challenge.